alexwaweru/Solidity-Notes/README.md

 The only possibility that code is removed from the blockchain is when a contract at that address performs the `selfdestruct` operation.
 The remaining Ether stored at that address is sent to a designated target and then the storage and code is removed from the state.

 ## Lesson 2: Solidity by Example
+### 2.1 Voting
+The Ballot.sol implements a voting contract.
+The main problems of electronic voting is how to assign voting rights to the correct persons and how to prevent manipulation.
+The contract shows how delegated voting can be done so that vote counting is **automatic and completely transparent** at the same time.

+The idea is to create one contract per ballot, providing a short name for each option.
+Then the creator of the contract who serves as chairperson will give the right to vote to each address individually.

+The persons behind the addresses can then choose to either vote themselves or to delegate their vote to a person they trust.

+At the end of the voting time, `winningProposal()` will return the proposal with the largest number of votes.

+#### Possible Improvements
+Currently, many transactions are needed to assign the rights to vote to all participants.
+Can you think of a better way?

+#### Blind Auction
+In this section, we will show how easy it is to create a completely blind auction contract on Ethereum.
+We will start with an open auction where everyone can see the bids that are made and then extend this contract into a blind auction where it is not possible to see the actual bid until the bidding period ends.

+##### Simple Open Auction
+The SimpleAuction.sol implements a simple auction contract where everyone can send their bids during a bidding period.The bids already include sending money / ether in order to bind the bidders to their bid.
+If the highest bid is raised, the previously highest bidder gets her money back.
+After the end of the bidding period, the contract has to be called manually for the beneficiary to receive his money - contracts cannot activate themselves.